lumiasaki/lumiasaki/README.md

 ### Hi there 👋

 - 🔭 I’m working on building app in Swift
-- 🌱 I’m learning RxSwift
+- 🌱 I’m learning RxSwift and SwiftUI 🤔
 - 📫 How to reach me: edward9941@gmail.com